 Just to clarify a common misconception brought over from the States: non-organic milking cows are injected with hormones but that is not the case in Europe and certainly not with our ladies!

 The grass the cows graze on is not sprayed with any chemicals, only fertilised by their own manure.
 The forage (fermented maize and grass) they are fed in the winter months is grown on the farm with minimal use of pesticides so there would only be a trace of it, at the most, in the feed itself.
-The only part of their feed that we are not in control of is the "cake", which is part of their balanced diet and makes up only 20% of their Dry Matter Intake in summer and c.20% in winter.
+The only part of their feed that we are not in control of is the "cake", which is part of their balanced diet and makes up only <10% of their Dry Matter Intake in summer and c.20% in winter.
 We try to source these nutrients from the UK and if this isn’t possible, we make sure they do not include palm oil or kernels.

 It's the most used